Code-Institute-Submissions/Milestone-Project-58/README.md

 ## Content

 * The text for the classes were copied from [Claphandies](https://claphandies.com/), [Aquababies](https://aquababies.ie/), [Littlekickers](https://www.littlekickers.ie/) and [imageswimming](https://www.imagineswimming.com/)
-* The logo was created using [canva](https://www.canva.com/)website
+* The logo was created using [canva](https://www.canva.com/) website
 * [Bootstrap4]: Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.
-* Additionally, these websites were of great source of inspiration and solution whenever I encounter an error or just looking for a better way of presenting the codes:
+* Additionally, these websites contain great source of inspiration and solution whenever I encounter an error or just looking for a better way of presenting my idea:
   - [W3schools](https://www.w3schools.com/)
   - [Stackoverflow](https://stackoverflow.com/)
   - [Youtube](https://www.youtube.com/)